-In 1998, there were two major developments – the Rosemount Flexicentre opened in a former nursery school building in Royston Road, offering a crèche, adult education classes and access to computers for men and women.
-In the same year, Save the Children Fund pulled out of the Rosemount Project, and a Board of Directors was appointed to manage the new charitable company, which became Rosemount Lifelong Learning.
-Most of the Directors of the new organisation were women who had benefited from training and childcare at Rosemount.
-Rosemount Lifelong learning continued to offer vocational courses for women, adult education at the Flexicentre and childcare at both centres.
+In 1998 Save the Children Fund pulled out of the Rosemount Project, and a Board of Directors was appointed to manage the new charitable company – Rosemount Lifelong Learning.
+Most of the directors of the new organisation were women who had benefited from training and childcare at Rosemount.
+The same year, Rosemount opened a building on Royston Road offering adult education classes and computer access for local people.

-By 2007, changes in European funding led to a move away from women’s vocational training and a shift towards supporting young parents and their children through our Making a Difference programme.
-We developed the Family Links service which supports children and parents affected by problem drug or alcohol use.
-We started to deliver adult literacy, parenting classes and Making a Difference in other parts of Glasgow.
+In 2007 the organisation took a shift towards supporting young parents and their children through various programmes.
+We developed the Family Links service, which supports children and parents affected by problems related to drug and alcohol misuse.
+We also started to deliver various courses including adult literacy, and employability programmes.

-We have been involved in several academic research projects which have examined the effectiveness of our work.
-In 2010, in partnership with Glasgow University, we published ‘Seven Blind men went to see the elephant: the impact of community based learning in the Rosemount Flexicentre’ which found that the Rosemount Flexicentre achieved significant impacts in terms of employability and integration.
+We have been involved in several academic research projects, which have examined the effectiveness of our work.
+In 2010, in partnership with University of Glasgow, we published a project concluding that Rosemount’s learning services achieved significant impacts in terms of employability and integration.